colin-gourlay/sundown-sessions/src/content/releases/t/the-kinks/arthur-or-the-decline-and-fall-of-the-british-empire/index.md

 ---
 ## About

-Arthur (Or the Decline and Fall of the British Empire) is the ninth studio album by London rock band The Kinks, released on Pye Records in 1969.
+*Arthur (Or the Decline and Fall of the British Empire)* is widely regarded as one of Ray Davies' finest achievements and an important work in the British rock canon.

 The album was conceived as a rock opera and explores themes of class, empire, and suburban life through the fictional character of Arthur Morgan.
-It is widely regarded as one of Ray Davies' finest achievements and an important work in the British rock canon.